Meet our President and CEO

 Lynn’s unique perspective might also be traced back to what she refers to as “an advanced degree from the school of hard knocks.”
 She recalls entering the workforce in 1990 when REM’s “Shiny Happy People” was the Number One song.
 Long before promotion into her current role, Lynn began as a waitress at Shoney’s, followed by upgrades as a high school teacher; graduate assistant; community college math, chemistry, and physics instructor; computer programmer; database administrator; institutional researcher; and university faculty member for mathematics and operations research.

-Lynn believes the Society’s hallmark of service extends to the Headquarters staff as well as PTK members, so she is honored to serve on the national Boards for the College Promise Campaign and the Center for Community College Student Engagement.
-She is also a member of the Commission on Academic, Student and Community Development of the American Association of Community Colleges and serves on the advisory board for the Woodward Hines Education Foundation.
+Lynn believes the Society’s hallmark of service extends to the Headquarters staff as well as PTK members, so she is honored to serve on the national boards for the College Promise Campaign and the Center for Community College Student Engagement.
+She is also a member of the American Association of Community Colleges’ Commission on Student Success and serves on the advisory board for the Woodward Hines Education Foundation.

 Lynn is decidedly dedicated to talking and writing about creating opportunities for students and connects with her national audience through social media.
 Follow Lynn on Instagram @dr_lynn_ptk, Twitter @tincherladner, and Facebook @Lynn Tincher-Ladner.

-Phi Theta Kappa Honor Society is the oldest and most prestigious honor society for students seeking associate degrees and credentials from community colleges and other open-access institutions, with 1,285 chapters on college campuses in all 50 of the United States, U.S. territorial possessions and ten sovereign nations.
+Phi Theta Kappa Honor Society is the oldest and most prestigious honor society for students seeking associate degrees and credentials from community colleges and other open-access institutions, with 1,300 chapters on college campuses in all 50 of the United States, U.S. territorial possessions and 11 sovereign nations.
 More than 3.5 million students have been inducted since its founding in 1918, with approximately 130,000 students inducted annually.